Skip to content

 Add New Page to Navigation

-First, type the page name as you’d like it appear on your navigation in the label field.
+First, type the page name as you’d like it to appear in your navigation in the label field.

 Ghost CMS label field

-Next, click on the item’s URL.
-The blog URL will already be auto-populated.
-Add the page slug after the final /.
+Next, click the item’s URL.
+The site URL is auto-populated; add the page slug after the final /.

 Click the Save button.